Lufthansa CityLine: Development since 2014

+Cessation of operations

+On 16 April 2026, Lufthansa announced the permanent withdrawal of 27 aircraft from its CityLine subsidiary on 18 April.
+The airline cited surging fuel costs linked to the Middle Eastern conflict and ongoing labour disruptions as the primary reasons for the fleet reduction.

 Corporate affairs

-The airline's corporate headquarters are at the Flight Operations Center (FOC) at Munich Airport.
+The airline's corporate headquarters was at the Flight Operations Center (FOC) at Munich Airport.

 In May 2013, it was announced that the management and administration offices of CityLine would be relocated from Cologne to Munich.
 The move was completed as of September 2014.

 The airline was previously headquartered at Cologne Bonn Airport.
 In 1998, the airline moved its offices to the security area of that airport; several of its departments however were in Munich.
 In 2009, the airline moved its head office into the former Cologne/Bonn Airport administrative building.

 Destinations

-As of 2024, Lufthansa CityLine operates a network of 85 domestic and European destinations from the Lufthansa hubs at Frankfurt Airport and Munich Airport.
+As of 2024, Lufthansa CityLine operated a network of 85 domestic and European destinations from the Lufthansa hubs at Frankfurt Airport and Munich Airport.

 Codeshare agreements

-Lufthansa CityLine maintains codeshare agreements with the following airlines:
+Lufthansa CityLine maintained codeshare agreements with the following airlines: